JiriSko/amixer-webui/README.md

 ## Server requirements

-- python2.6 and newer; or python3.2 and newer
+- python2.6 and newer; or python3.3 and newer
+- python-pip as prerequisites for Flask (`pip install flask`)
 - alsa-utils
 - alsaequal (OPTIONAL: for equalizer)